-- A. Allow for the orderly integrated and lawful operation of a local emergency and non-emergency medical services system pursuant to the provisions of Health and Safety Code § 1797 et seq.: - B. Allow for adequate, appropriate and efficient ambulance services in all areas of the County, including allowing for exclusive operating areas for designated ambulance services to maximize the use of available resources in accordance with Health and Safety Code § 1797.224; - Enact regulations for issuing contracts and permits as appropriate for ambulances, medical transportation vehicles and aircraft; - D. Set the standards and requirements for emergency medical services, personnel and training, equipment and supplies, response times, communications, and medical transportation in accordance with Health and Safety Code § 1797.200 et seq.; and - E. Protect the public by ensuring that these standards and requirements are met and authorize the Emergency Medical Services Agency under the County's Health and Human Services

-AgencyChief Administrative Office to enforce these standards and requirements and to make necessary and reasonable policies, procedures, and/or protocols for the effective and reasonable administration of this chapter.
+- A. Allow for the orderly integrated and lawful operation of a local emergency and nonemergency medical services system pursuant to the provisions of Health and Safety Code § 1797 et seq.; - B. Allow for adequate, appropriate and efficient ambulance services in all areas of the County, including allowing for exclusive operating areas for designated ambulance services to maximize the use of available resources in accordance with Health and Safety Code § 1797.224; - C. Enact regulations for issuing contracts as appropriate for ambulances and aircraft; - D. Set the standards and requirements for emergency medical services, personnel and training, equipment and supplies, response times, communications, and medical transportation in accordance with Health and Safety Code § 1797.200 et seq.; and - E. Protect the public by ensuring that these standards and requirements are met and authorize the Emergency Medical Services Agency under the County's Chief Administrative Office to enforce these standards and requirements and to make necessary and reasonable policies, procedures, and/or protocols for the effective and reasonable administration of this chapter.

 Sec.
-8.74.040. - Definitions.
+8,74.040. - Definitions.